Natural Resource

 This program is well suited for undergraduate students who have completed the first two years of a natural science-based degree.
 It integrates classroom and field instruction with local guest speakers and numerous field activities.
 Much of the content builds on foundational ecological theories and observational science.
 Some social theories and concepts, particularly around linked social-ecological systems, are introduced later in the term.

-HGSE 352 - Indigenous Governance & Land Stewardship
+HGSE 352 - Indigenous Governance & Land Stewardship Seminar

-This course provides an overview of First Nations’ governance of resources and territory, with a focus on Haida Gwaii.
+This semester-long weekly seminar provides an overview of First Nations’ governance of resources and territory, with a focus on Haida Gwaii.
 Through case studies and guest speakers, we will examine local resource governance structures and processes, such as those related to land and marine planning, forestry, fisheries, cultural heritage, and protected areas.
 In order to understand how these resources are managed today, we need to consider the colonial history of the province.
 How did the Crown gain control of lands and resources and exclude First Nations from participation in resource governance and economies?
 What are the different ways the First Nations have fought that exclusion and been successful in regaining access and control?
 How are First Nations engaging in resource management with provincial and federal governments and other diverse interest groups today?
 Course topics include: Indigenous laws, stewardship principles, and traditional knowledge; colonialism and resistance; Aboriginal rights; First Nation-Crown relations; reconciliation; and co-management.

 HGSE 355 - Applied Ecology of Coastal Terrestrial Ecosystems